-This federally funded line item will be used to issue monthly foster care payments to foster parents or institutions to support an out-of-home placement for a child, as well as for some state and county administration expenses.
+This federally funded line item is used to issue monthly foster care payments to foster parents or institutions to support an out-of-home placement for a child, as well as for some state and county administration expenses.
 PCSAs pay a portion of the nonfederal share of foster care placement costs using state child protection allocations.
 Costs in excess of amounts provided from state and federal sources are paid by PCSAs.
 The line item also supports the Independent Living Program and KGAP.
-Funds for this activity are currently funded out of Fund 3N00 line item 600628, Foster Care Program - Federal, under ODJFS, which has an estimated FY 2023 expenditure of \$308,653,650.
-The FY 2024 appropriation is an 8.5% increase over FY 2023.
-Some of this increase is due to KGAP, which began in January 2023.
-Some is also due to the implementation of a tiered foster care reimbursement rate.
-Both KGAP and the tiered reimbursement are described below.
+Funds for this activity were previously funded out of Fund 3N00 line item 600628, Foster Care Program - Federal, under ODJFS, which had an FY 2023 expenditure of \$233,013,921.
+The FY 2024 appropriation is a 43.7% increase over FY 2023.